ONSdigital/eq-lookup-suggestions-data/README.md

 | religions.json | List of religions |

-Source data files are provided by the business as multiple column csv files.
+Source data files are provided by the business as single column csv files.
 These can be manually added/updated in this repository at `./source-data`

-Separate source data files are provided for Northern Ireland at `./source-data/ni`.
-The non Northern Ireland source data files are located at `./source-data/gb`
+Separate source data files are provided for the Northern Ireland region at `./source-data/ni`.
+The non Northern Ireland region source data files are located at `./source-data/gb`

+Separate source data files are provided for the Welsh and English language versions of the suggestions lists at `./source-data/gb/cy` and `./source-data/gb/en` respectively.

 - source files to be provided by the business named for the above datasets